peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 The closest 32-bit binary floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

+<a id="ToSingleBits"></a>
+### ToSingleBits

+    public int ToSingleBits();

+Converts this value to a 32-bit floating-point number encoded in the IEEE 754 binary32 format.

+<b>Return Value:</b>

+This number, converted to a 32-bit floating-point number encoded in the IEEE 754 binary32 format.

 <a id="ToSizedEInteger_int"></a>
 ### ToSizedEInteger